950288/WikiBreeze/README.md

 The following is for developers wishing to make improvements to the tool, but if you just want to do basic usage, no further reading is required!

-iGEMGoTool is developed using a modern stack that includes Vue 3 and Go.
+WikiBreeze is developed using a modern stack that includes Vue 3 and Go.
 The front-end is implemented using Vue 3 and Typescript, and it is built using the Vite build tool.
 The back-end is implemented using Go and provides a RESTful API for the front-end to interact with.

-To set up the development environment for iGEMGoTool, you will need to have [Node.js](https://nodejs.org/) and [Go](https://golang.org/) installed on your system.
+To set up the development environment for WikiBreeze, you will need to have [Node.js](https://nodejs.org/) and [Go](https://golang.org/) installed on your system.
 Then, follow these steps:

 1. Clone this repository and navigate to the root directory.
 2. Run `npm install` to install the required dependencies for the front-end.